 Clinical trials involving new drug therapies, combinations, or interactions are conducted in four phases and in some cases lead to breakthrough drugs or therapies.

-- Phase III trials compare a new drug or intervention with the current available treatment.
+- Phase III trials compare a new drug or intervention with current available treatments.
 Patients are randomly assigned to the current treatment group or the new treatment group.
 Studies are moved to this stage only after showing promise in the earlier phases, and these trials include larger numbers of people (several hundred to several thousand).

 Benefits and Risks of Clinical Trials

 Participating in a clinical trial is a personal decision that should be made in consultation with a physician to discuss the benefits and risks.
-Patients may experience mild or serious side effects, treatment may not be effective, and the trial may require more time than standard treatment.
+Patients may experience unpleasant or serious side effects, treatment may not be effective, and the trial may require more time than standard treatment.
 However, clinical trials allow patients to be actively involved in their healthcare, to access new treatments and expert medical care, and to help further medical research.